hms-dbmi/pic-sure-hpds-genotype-load-example/README.md

 - **`related_sample_ids`** - not currently used

->> **NOTE**: Order of the Sample IDs in the vcfIndex file need not to be same as that of the vcf file.
+>> **NOTE**: The order of the Sample IDs in the vcfIndex file does not need to be the same as the vcf file.

 The `encryption_key` file must be a 32 character hexadecimal string.
 This is not currently used for VCF loads, but it is still required.
 Feel free to use the below key unless you are also loading phenotype data.